 This is a highly enjoyable book, with an engaging plot and characters.
 There are two completely separate bonuses that make fantastic teaching opportunities: first, each chapter is titled after a business concept that relates to the story, such "negotiation," or "joint venture."
 This would be an excellent companion book to a business simulation theme unit, or a study of elementary economics.
-Second, this book is an excellent bibliotherapy option for students who struggle to interact with others, as well as students who worry about competing academically with high-performing siblings.
+Second, this book is an excellent option for students who struggle to interact with others, as well as students who worry about competing academically with high-performing siblings.
 Chapters alternate between Jessie's perspective and Evan's point of view.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .